Bookmark and Share

 icon of manicon of shrub

-It is hardy to zone 6 and is not frost tender.
-It is in flower from Feb to March, and the seeds ripen in September.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Insects.
+See above for USDA hardiness.
+It is hardy to UK zone 6 and is not frost tender.
+It is in flower from February to March, and the seeds ripen in September.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Insects.

 Woodland Garden Secondary; Sunny Edge; Dappled Shade;